CrashOverid3/CARpwnd/README.md

 One of the main focuses with a "Do it all" is that it will infer certain things to allow it to be used in scripts or by users who are not familiar with it.

+In this repo there will be two packages.
+One that has everything required baked in to allow for easy usage and one that splits all of the functions up so modifications can be made realy easily.

 TODO:
 Make it read interfaces,
 Make it output read interfaces to terminal,